ScottyMacCVC/stock-analysis/README.md

-# Actively Traded Stocks Return %
+# Actively Traded Stock Correlation to Return %

 ## We will explore the correlation between the daily volume of a stock and the % return.